-This year’s Solar Team is working with two products from two companies in the solar industry, Traverse Solar and CBS Solar, that have been tasked to use university-backed research to confirm the claims of increased efficiency and performance of solar technology by their products.
-Traverse Solar implements a tracking device for their panels that keeps the panel inline with the sun year round; CBS provides a coating for commercial solar panels and boasts increased efficiency and lower maintenance.
+This year’s Solar Team is working with two products from two companies in the solar industry, Traverse Solar and CBS Solar, that have been tasked to use university-backed research to confirm claims of increased efficiency and performance .
+Traverse Solar implements a tracking device for their panels that keeps the panel inline with the sun year round; CBS provides a coating for commercial solar panels and claims increased efficiency and lower maintenance.

-One objective the Solar Team is testing is the performance and efficiency of the daily solar tracker in the Upper Peninsula from the company Traverse Solar.
+We are testing the performance and efficiency of the daily solar tracker in the Upper Peninsula from the company Traverse Solar.
 The system is a single axis rotating mount for solar panels that tracks the movement of the sun throughout the day to optimize the efficiency of the mounted panels.
-The Solar Team has two Yingli Solar Model YL240P-29B solar panels; each panel produces a nominal 240 watts per panel.
-The panels will be mounted to the system and be installed in the Keweenaw Research Center, so they can be compared to control groups of panels of similar sizes.
+We have two Yingli Solar brand solar panels; each panel produces a nominal 240 watts per panel.
+The panels will be mounted to the system and installed in the Keweenaw Research Center, so they can be compared to a control group of panels.
 Traverse Solar claims that with their system an average small scale consumer in the Upper Peninsula can improve their power generation by 30%.
-The Solar Team will test this claim throughout the duration of the summer and winter months
+We will test this claim throughout the year.

-The Solar Team’s next objective is the testing of CBS’ self-cleaning coating.
-CBS’ coating is an ultra thin protective layer of titanium that goes over the solar panels.
-It is a photocatalyst (meaning it speeds up chemical processes that require light,) and helps clean particulate matter, pollen, bird droppings, spotting, and fog from solar panels.
-The team’s job is to confirm the claims made by CBS Solar that their product improves the lifespan, efficiency and quality of the solar panels it is applied to.
-Specifically, we will compare their claims of increased solar absorption, as well as allowing snow slide off the panels easier.
+The Solar Team’s next objective is the testing of the CBS self-cleaning coating.
+The CBS coating is an ultra thin protective layer of titanium that goes over the solar panels.
+It is a photocatalyst (meaning it speeds up chemical processes that require light) that helps clean particulate matter, pollen, bird droppings, spotting, and fog from solar panels.
+Our job is to confirm the claims made by CBS Solar that their product improves the lifespan, efficiency and quality of the solar panels it is applied to.
+Specifically, we will compare their claims of increased solar absorption, and easier snow removal.